 Regional student commercialization projects, ranging from a cooling system for data centers to a rooftop system that captures carbon dioxide -- a brewery byproduct -- and converts it to an algae-based nutraceutical, will be recognized at the CU Cleantech New Venture Challenge this week.

-The event, which is free and open to the public, will be held at the University of Colorado Boulder on April 18 from 3:30 to 6:30 p.m. in the lobby and Butcher Auditorium of the Jennie Smoly Caruthers Biotechnology Building.
-Special guest Douglas Campbell, president and CEO of Solid Power Battery -- a company that spun off from CU-Boulder -- will give the keynote address.
-The first-place team will receive $100,000 and go on to the national competition in June in Washington, D.C.
+The event, which is free and open to the public, will be held at the University of Colorado Boulder April 19 from 3 to 6 p.m. at the club level of Folsom Field.
+Special guest U.S. Deputy Secretary of Energy Daniel B. Poneman will give remarks and announce the winners of the competition.
+The first-place team will receive $100,000 and go on to the national competition, June 11-12, in Washington, D.C.

 CU Cleantech, a program of CU-Boulder’s Deming Center for Entrepreneurship at the Leeds School of Business, was selected in 2011 for part of a national three-year, $2 million grant from the U.S. Department of Energy to host the regional competition.

-Six industry leaders -- including founders and directors of technology companies and venture capital and consulting firms, as well as the senior associate dean of the Leeds School -- will serve as judges for Friday’s CU Cleantech New Venture Challenge.
-The program also will include a poster session, team pitches and a reception.
+Five industry leaders, including CEOs, a venture capitalist and a research analyst are serving as judges for Friday’s CU Cleantech New Venture Challenge.
+The program also will include a poster session and a reception.